 All CFA Charterholders can get access to a 10% discount towards CQF fees as a result of the strong working relationship between Fitch Learning and the CFA Institute.

-From the above information, it’s clear that CQF has been providing a lot of value and thus, the fees they are charging are not whopping as mentioned by few passed out students.
+From the above information, it’s clear that CQF has been providing a lot of value, and thus, the fees they are charging are not whopping, as mentioned by a few passed out students.
 But the opinions are subjective and depend completely upon the students and their viewpoints.
-So see the value in the course and then decide whether this is the right course for you.
+To see the value in the course and then decide whether this is the right course for you.

 CFQ Exam Subjects

-To complete the CQF program, you need to study total 6 subjects.
-Before pursuing the full program, you would be able to get an opportunity to get a primer course which is optional.
+To complete the CQF program, you need to study a total of 6 subjects.
+Before pursuing the full program, you would be able to get an opportunity to get a primer course, which is optional.